cmdotcom/sunmi-ecr-example-kotlin/README.md

 ## Prerequisites

-* [Terminal](https://payplaza.com/terminals/) application must be installed in the device.
+* Payplaza [Terminal](https://payplaza.com/terminals/) application must be installed in the device.
 Version 1.1.1 or higher.
 * Android 7 (api 25) or higher.
 * The device you'll use must have installed 'SunmiPayHardwareService'.
 Version v3.3.133 or higher.